saikotek/docs/pages/public_cloud/compute/creating-ssh-keys-pci/guide.en-gb.md

 > [!primary]
 >
-> If you receive error messages when trying to connect, ensure you are using the correct pramaters and login details and that your system and the installed applications are properly updated.
-If you receive a warning message of the type "REMOTE HOST IDENTIFICATION HAS CHANGED", consult our [SSH introdution page](/pages/bare_metal_cloud/dedicated_servers/ssh_introduction).
+> If you receive error messages when trying to connect, ensure you are using the correct paramaters and login details and that your system and the installed applications are properly updated.
+If you receive a warning message of the type `REMOTE HOST IDENTIFICATION HAS CHANGED`, consult our [SSH introduction page](/pages/bare_metal_cloud/dedicated_servers/ssh_introduction).
 >

-#### How to create key pairs from a GNU/Linux distribution or macOS
+#### How to configure key pairs from a GNU/Linux distribution or macOS

 /// details | Unfold this section